webforj/webforj-documentation/docs/data-binding/bindings.md

 });
 ```

-In the code preceding, when the user clicks the submit button, the `write` method is called.
+In the code above, when the user clicks the submit button, the `write` method is called.
 It performs all configured validations and, if the data passes all checks, updates the `Hero` object
 with new values from the bound components.
 If the data is valid, you might save to a database or processed further.
 If there are validation errors,